Savvy Menstrual Conversations for Young Women from Grade 6 - Matric

 When mothers and teachers learn to appreciate their menstruation, they can pass their positive experiences on to the girls in their lives.
 I believe it’s very important to educate our parents and teachers about the different, hormone-free methods of birth control that are available.

-Why Bring Me Into Your School?
+Why Invite Me Into Your School?

 - I am the only trained Justisse Holistic Reproductive Health Practitioner in South Africa, and I talk to women on a daily basis about their menstrual cycles.
 I know what information we women need to pass on to our daughters.